wkeiss/FetchGitlabData/README.md

 # FetchGitlabData

-A Python file for fetching Gitlad data with gitlab API
+A file for doing my Python Bootcamp task.

+The task is fetch data with GitLab API to get the 5 branches that have the top5 numbers of commits, issues, and commit comments and issue comments.